An Equation of State for Turbulence in the Gross-Pitaevskii model

-In conclusion, we numerically investigated the properties of a turbulent cascade arising in the GP model when a box trapped gas is periodically driven and showed that it can be described by a universal EoS relating the turbulent state variables, the energy flux and the cascade amplitude.
-The form of our EoS is inconsistent with any kinetic theory, posing a new theoretical challenge.
-The comparision of our mean-field simulations to experimental measurements provides valuable benchmarks for testing the validity of mean-field theories in far-from-equilibrium scenarios.
-Note that even though our work provides some elements to understand the experimental results of~\cite{Dogra:2023}, the experimental EoS cannot be fully understood solely within the framework of the GP model as the data features a scaling with $na^3$ that is incompatible with the universal GP model (see also~\cite{Supplementary}).
-In the future, it would be interesting to study on its own the incompressible parts of this turbulent scenario~\cite{kobayashi2021quantum}.
+\textit{Conclusions.} We numerically investigated the properties of a turbulent cascade arising in the GP model when a box-trapped gas is periodically driven, and showed that it can be described by a universal EOS relating the turbulent state variables, the energy flux and the cascade amplitude.
+The form of our EOS is inconsistent with any existing theory of turbulence, posing a new theoretical challenge.
+Furthermore, the comparison of our classical-field simulations to experimental measurements provides valuable benchmarks for testing the validity of classical-field theories in far-from-equilibrium scenarios.
+Namely, we find that the GP model provides valuable insight into the experimental results of~\cite{Dogra:2023}, even if it fails to fully capture the equation of state -- indeed, the observed $na^3$ scaling is incompatible with the universal GP framework (see also~\cite{Supplementary}).
+This partial success is nevertheless striking given that there is no firm theoretical justification for its applicability in this turbulent regime.
+Understanding the foundations of this success, and developing refined approaches that incorporate quantum effects, remain important challenges for the field.
 One should also investigate the fluctuations of $N_k$; comparing these fluctuations between experiments and classical field simulations could shed light on the role of quantum fluctuations in turbulent quantum fluids.

 We thank M. Gazo, J. Etrych, C. Eigen, G. Krstulovic, M. Tsubota, G. Falkovich, and V. L'vov for discussions.
 This work was supported by the NSF (Grant Nos.
 PHY-1945324 and PHY-2110303), DARPA (Grant No. HR00112320038), the David and Lucile Packard Foundation, the Alfred P. Sloan Foundation, and JSPS KAKENHI (Grant No. JP23K13029).
 G.M. acknowledges support from Trinity College (Cambridge) and Yale University for its hospitality.